alshakh/jsdoc-advanced-types-plugin/README.md

 I use vscode for development, and currently vscode & jsdoc have some conflicts in their syntax for type definitions.
 This forces me to have a choice, either use jsdoc definitions and have html docs, or use vscode type definitions for vscode autocompleted.

-## What this does ?
+## What this plugin does

 This plugin taps into the jsdoc's document generation, and rewrites comment blocks to write it in a jsdoc type definitions, **it does not change your code, only the compiled documents**.
-So, you can enjoy both benifits.
+So, you can enjoy both benefits.

 ## Supported type definitions